jg-rp/liquid/src/pages/known_issues.md

 :::info
 Python Liquid version 1.7.0 introduced [`liquid.future.Environment`](/api/future-environment) as an alternative to the default [`Environment`](/api/Environment).
 This alternative environment is intended to transition Python Liquid towards greater compatibility with Ruby Liquid, without changing template rendering behavior for existing Python Liquid users.

 Some of the issues described below have been resolved with `liquid.future.Environment`.
-To use it, simply import `Environment` from `liquid.future` instead if `liquid`.
+To use it, simply import `Environment` from `liquid.future` instead of `liquid`.
 :::

 ## Coercing Strings to Integers Inside Filters